Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 Tree path 2 at Chateau de Villandry

-If you were to do it on your own, I’d recommend taking a train from Paris round-trip to Chenonceau and going to Chateau de Chenonceau.
-You could easily spend most of the day here and have fun!
+If you were to do it on your own, you could take a train from Paris round-trip to Chenonceau and go to Chateau de Chenonceau.
+However, it isn’t a straight shot.
+I recommend a group tour instead.

 Where to Stay in the Loire Valley | Our Experience at a 500-Year-Old Chateau Rental